joshstoneback/JSON-State-Generator/README.md

 # Klondike Solitaire JSON State Generator

 This C++ program generates JSON-formatted initial states of Klondike Solitaire games, tailored for use with a  **[modified version of Solvitaire](https://github.com/joshstoneback/Modified-Solvitaire)**, a solitaire solver.
-The original can be found **[here](https://github.com/thecharlieblake/Solvitaire)**.
-It allows users to create random or condition-specific game setups to test solver performance or run statistical analyses.
+The original version of Solvitaire can be found **[here](https://github.com/thecharlieblake/Solvitaire)**.
+This state generator allows users to create random or condition-specific game setups to test solver performance or run statistical analyses.

 ---